For teachers

 Research Experience for Teachers (RET) Program

-The Research Experience for Teachers (RET) Program offered by the Center for Nanoscale Science is a sister program to the Nanoscale Physics & Interdisciplinary Materials summer program for undergraduates hosted in partnership with the Department of Physics.
-Given the many different content areas that are inherent across materials science, teachers with broad interests in scientific disciplines are encouraged and eligible to apply.
-Matching the scientific interests of applicants to the available faculty adviser expertise each year is a fundamental strength of the program, and therefore core part of the selection process.
+The Research Experience for Teachers (RET) Program offered by the Center for Nanoscale Science matches a pair of middle and/or high school teachers with a research lab for a unique 2-week introduction to scientific research from an individual investigator level all the way to the institutional level and beyond.
+Participating labs range from materials science to many other scientific topic areas, and are often interdisciplinary, so teachers with interests across a broad range of scientific disciplines are encouraged and eligible to apply.
+Matching the scientific interests of applicants to the available faculty adviser expertise each year is a fundamental strength of the program, and therefore a core part of the selection process.

-The cohort of teachers who enlist in this six-week program each summer actively share the expertise that they bring to the program, engage in a variety of activities that link to potential future resources at Penn State, learn fundamental research skills that they will utilize and can consider translating to their classrooms, and receive hands-on nanoscience and technology experience through research.
-Past projects have had applications to bio-engineering, chemistry, electronics, materials science, optics, optoelectronics, physics, life sciences, computation, etc. A Summer Research Symposium provides all RET fellows the scholarly opportunity to present their summer work to the summer research community via an oral presentation and poster.
-RET fellows also develop a lesson plan and/or modular curriculum based on their research topic.
+The cohort of teachers who enlist in this program each summer actively share the expertise that they bring to the program, engage in a variety of activities that link to potential future resources at Penn State, learn fundamental skills and knowledge to consider translating to their classrooms, and become acutely aware of the "systems thinking" approach that is vital for citizens to gain in our global society.

 Classroom Activities & Demonstrations